 If you have questions about a degree audit, or you think there might be errors or discrepancies, contact one of the offices listed below for further assistance:

 - For curricular questions about the major, minor, or general education requirements, and any questions regarding initiating an exception to graduation or academic major or minor form, contact your advisor or the chairperson of your major department.

-- Contact the Registrar's Office for questions concerning transfer courses, Millersville courses and grades, and in-progress courses or a submitted exception to graduation or academic major or minor form.
+- Contact the Registrar's Office for questions concerning transfer courses, Millersville courses and grades, in-progress courses or a submitted exception to graduation or academic major or minor form.

 A 'What-If' audit allows you and your adviser to see the effects of changing a major or option, declaring a major, or adding or changing a minor before officially changing your record.
 If you are undecided about a major, the what-if audit is a useful tool to try out different majors and see how your courses will meet the requirements for those programs.